What are Circles?

 Since ancient times, people have been sitting in Circle to discuss difficult and emotional issues.
 They’ve also come together in Circle to reflect on and celebrate various occasions and individuals.
 Through the many uses of Circles; one common thread is community.
 Through the recognition and participation in Circle, the community can deepen its level of trust and understanding.
 Circles can help transform conflict, create trust and heal damaged relationships, build stronger teams, empower individuals, enhance personal accountability, and facilitate creative problem-solving.

 In all its manifestations, the Circle process gets to the heart of two questions: How are we going to be with each other?
 How can we be with each other in a good way?

 Circles create a safe environment where people who don’t normally voice their thoughts begin to speak, and people who normally monopolize the conversation begin to listen.
 In Circle, everyone’s voice is important to the process.
 Job title, expertise, education, and age have no bearing on who gets to speak and who is invited to listen.
 When framed properly, authentic dialogue nearly always occurs when time is taken to build enough trust and safety.

 Community-Building Circle is to create bonds and build relationships among a group of people who have a shared interest.
 Community-Building Circles support effective collective action and mutual responsibility.

-Healing Circle is to share the pain of a person or group who has experienced disruption to the harmony of the group, a traumatic experience, or loss.
+Healing Circle is to share the pain of a person or a group who has experienced disruption to the harmony of the group, after a traumatic experience, or loss.